-Full year 10-11 Credit: 1 Prerequisite: Human Service Careers Recommended
+VOC8818 - MEDICAL TERMINOLOGY & MEDICAL SCIENCE Full Year 10-11 Credit: 1 Prerequisite: Introduction to Health Science

 This is a mandatory class for sophomores who want to complete the Nursing Assistant Program in their junior and senior year with a Certified Nursing Assistant certificate through the Arizona Board of Nursing.
 This course is for sophomores, but is open to all juniors and seniors (when space is available).
 This course is for those interested in a medical career or those wanting to explore the medical field for a possible career choice.
 Included areas to be studied are: working as a healthcare team member, the role of the health care worker, the history of medicine, medical career exploration, life stages, medical math, introduction to anatomy and physiology, medical terminology used by health care professionals, CPR review, current medical events and the basic NA skills.
 You will also have the opportunity to belong to our HOSA club (Health Occupations Students of America)